 The second approach requires information regarding credit hours per student per semester and tuition per credit hours on top of the information set required in the first approach.
-This approach involves the following steps: first, calculate the proportion of each faculty's teaching hour (FTE) per student per month from total teaching hours (total FTE) per students per month in the department; second, determine the decline in department's enrollment attributable to each faculty; third, determine the credit hour lost due to decline in department enrollment by multiplying credit hours per student with the number of decline in enrollment attributable to each faculty; fifth, determine the annual loss of income due to loss in credit hours attributable to each faculty; sixth, determine the monthly loss of income due to loss in credit hours attributable to each faculty is considered the monthly cost of external failure.
+This approach involves the following steps: first, calculate the proportion of each faculty's teaching hour (FTE) per student per month from total teaching hours (total FTE) per students per month in the department; second, determine the decline in department's enrollment attributable to each faculty; third, determine the credit hour lost due to decline in department enrollment by multiplying credit hours per student with the number of decline in student enrollment due to external failure; fourth, determine the credit hour lost due to decline in enrollment attributable to each faculty; fifth, determine the annual loss of income due to loss in credit hours attributable to each faculty; sixth, determine the monthly loss of income due to loss in credit hours attributable to each faculty.
+The monthly loss of income due to loss in credit hours attributable to each faculty is considered the monthly cost of external failure.